 Mild eyelid spasms and twitches are generally not something to be concerned about, unless they are prolonged, frequent, or distract you from your normal routine.
-At The Dry Eye Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we aim to provide you with relief from any dry eye symptoms using the latest treatments available.
 If you or a loved one suffer from eye twitches or any other DES symptoms, let us help you manage your ocular condition for a lifetime of clear and comfortable vision.

-The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates provides dry eye relief and other services to patients from New York City, The East Side, Roslyn, Nassau County, and New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates provides dry eye relief and other services to patients from New York City, Roslyn, Long Island, Nassau County, and New York.